KERNEL: NETWORK SOLUTIONS

 What is networking?

-The need of efficient and cost effective communication is vital for business success and today more and more solutions depend of the networking infrastructure.
+The need for efficient and cost-effective communication is vital for business success, and today more and more solutions depend on the networking infrastructure.

-Traditionally the converged infrastructures were serving the following types of traffic:
+Traditionally, the converged infrastructure served the following types of traffic:

 - Voice: IP Telephony

 Today additional services are operated across the same converged network infrastructure:

 - Television and broadcasting: HD video

 - Video surveillance: any and all video streams

 - Industrial automation